Sunbird-RC/community/getting-started/setup-the-frontend/README.md

 ### Installation

-You can get the latest code from the OpenSaber RC UI Repository [https://github.com/Sunbird-RC/opensaber-rc-ui](https://github.com/Sunbird-RC/opensaber-rc-ui)
+You can get the latest code from the Sunbird RC UI Repository [https://github.com/Sunbird-RC/sunbird-rc-ui](https://github.com/Sunbird-RC/sunbird-rc-ui)

 This is an Angular 8 project, and you need to install the dependencies, and run the project.